 Large piece of printmaking or linen paper from the art store (size is up to you!)

-Stir the paint and water together and your colors should lineup to be an ombre scheme, if not, adjust the paint as needed.
+Step 5 – Stir the paint and water together, and then, your colors should line up to be an ombre scheme.
+If not, adjust the paint as needed.

 I really love the way the colors look with the pops of burnt orange of the couch pillows.
 It was just the right amount of interest without overdoing it in the all-white space.

 What do you all think?
 Is this a project you would try for your home?!

 DIY Watercolor Wall Art

 - Frame or mount

 - 3 craft paint colors in a similar color family I used mints and greens.